EN · SE · RU

 Yuri Smirnov · pub.
 2013

 Character pieces from a suite of eight for solo guitar.
-Smirnov, a St. Petersburg guitarist and composer, served at the Bolshoi Drama Theatre (Tovstonogov BDT).
-Rarely performed outside Russian guitar circles.
+Smirnov was a St. Petersburg guitarist and composer.

 No. 1 — Romance

-3/4 in D major, in the Russian instrumental romance tradition.
+3/4 in B minor, in the Russian instrumental romance tradition.

 No. 2 — Pushkin Waltz